juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 test_output_result_folder_path = "../result"
 ```

-the folder called b_labeled have images taken on different angles of the sampled MUCT dataset so, see this as the test set but with labels on it, I previously labeled these images using the manual labeling tool, this step is usefull because we can calculate how good or how bad the net is behaving after the prediction phase.
+the folder called b_labeled have images taken on different angles of the sampled MUCT dataset so, see this as the test set but with labels on it, I previously labeled these images using the manual labeling tool, this step is useful because we can calculate how good or how bad the net is behaving after the prediction phase.

 You can look back at the entire script to know how the following code segment relates to the code, basically, we are calculating the F1score to know how good or bad our model is doing: